jpantao/srsc2122-project/README.md

 ### SAPKDP

 - SAPKDP complete specification working and tested (only added the movieID field to the ticket);
-- Runs on top of TCP only;
+- Runs over TCP only;
 - Some parameters can be configured in the [config file](config/sapkdp.properties);
 - SignalingServer supports multiple concurrent connections/clients;
 - Alterations: